iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.8.1
+- Added support for the Limbus +4 gear for SP Ability
+- Fixed an issue where using a macro for a weapon skill just before you hit 1000+ TP but close enough that the weapon skill still fires off will not change your gear.
+The trade-off now is that every time you hit a macro to use a weapon skill you will switch gear, regardless of how much TP you have.
+- Fixed Echo Drops mispelled.

 Version 12.8
 - Added `avatar_movement_speed` gear set.
 Intended to only have movement speed piece in it and will combine with the avatar gear set when an avatar is out and a movement speed buff is active.
 This allows having avatar gear still on when intending to also be moving quickly (putting Fleet Wind up with Garuda out will no longer cancel eachother out, lose movement speed gear going from idle set to avatar set but then gaining quickening from Fleet Wind)
 - Adjusted the ZoneGear option to now also set your gear when you change jobs.